jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 - Create the design matrix!
 - Notice that, since we passed the basis pynapple objects, we got one back, preserving the time stamps.
+- `X` has the same number of time points as our input position and speed, but 25 columns.
+The columns come from  `n_basis_funcs` from each basis (10 for position, 15 for speed).

 </div>